DarrenChouCN/cloud-engineer-lab/Terraform/terraform-associate.md

 You want to know from **which paths Terraform is loading providers** referenced in your Terraform configuration ( \*.tf files).
 You need to enable additional logging messages to find this out.
 Set the environment variable `TF_LOG=TRACE`.

 ## init

+`terraform init` can install third-party plugins, including providers not maintained by HashiCorp, as long as they are properly defined in the required_providers block with their full source address.

 To ensure your plugins are up-to-date with the latest versions, use terraform `init -upgrade`.